a9sk/golbin/README.md

 # Golbin

-Golbin is a command line tool for the 360 degrees scan of a service
+Golbin is a tool that performs an extremely slow and limited service scan, can enumerate subdomains and open service ports.
+I do not recommend its use.

 ## Installation